 Lexikon-Sonate is an interactive realtime composition environment for musical composition and live performances.
 It takes advantage of composition algorithms that has been developed by Karlheinz Essl since 1985.
-With this algorithmic music generator on can easily create fascinating and complex musical structures on the fly.
+With this algorithmic music generator on can create fascinating and complex musical structures on the fly.
 Furthermore, Lexikon-Sonate is an infinite music installation that can run on a computer for years without repeating itself.
-Finally, Lexikon-Sonate can be used as an instrument for live performance of electronic music.
+Finally, Lexikon-Sonate can be used as an instrument for live performance of algorithmic piano music.

 Lexikon-Sonate est un environnement interactif de composition en temps réel permettant de créer rapidement des structures musicales complexes.
 Il peut être utilisé comme installation sonore ou comme instrument pour performance live.

 Lexikon-Sonate - a work-in-progress started in 1992 - is nowadays considered as a milestone in the field of algorithmic composition.
 Instead of being a composition the structure of which is fixed by notation, it manifests itself as a computer program that composes the piece - or, more precisely: an excerpt of a virtually endless piano piece - in real time.
 Lexikon-Sonate lacks two characteristics of a traditional piano piece:

 - there is no pre-composed text to be interpreted, and

 - there is no need for a pianist or an interpreter.

 Instead, the instructions for playing the piano - the indication "which key should be pressed how quickly and held down for how long" - are directly generated by a computer program and transmitted immediately to a player piano (or a software sampler) which executes them.

 Navigation map of the electronic Lexikon-Roman